ioreka/uncommonplace/Star Trek.md

 Pacifism is not passivity.
 It is the active protection of all living things in the natural universe.
 Hemmer #nature #peace

 It is better to leave than to be the one left behind.
 But that's wrong.
 You create bonds.
 It's a gift.
 Of course, the people you care about are going to cause you pain.
 It will hurt.
 But the love it yields will far outweigh the sorrow.
 Hemmer #friendship #gift #love #joy-and-sorrow

+Those who cloak themselves in good deeds are well camouflaged.
+Waiting for the right climate in which to flourish, spreading fear in the name of righteousness.
+Picard #good-and-evil #fear